-In the absence of network price signals that directly reflect the cost of network service provision, second best options need to be considered.
+In the absence of network price signals that fully reflect the cost of network service provision, second best options need to be considered.
 These include incorporating demand side participation directly in the network planning and investment framework.
 It is therefore also relevant to consider the incentives NSPs have to consider non-network solutions in the investment and planning frameworks.
 The current planning framework involves both NEMMCO and NSPs.
-NSPs undertake annual planning processes including forecasting network maximum demands and subsequent network requirements, the results of which are published in the Annual Planning Reports.
-NEMMCO also publishes on an annual basis the Statement of Opportunities, which is its assessment of the network requirements form the basis for network investment decisions, as NSPs seek to meet the network reliability standard, as determined by the Reliability Panel.
+NSPs undertake annual planning processes including forecasting network maximum demands and subsequent network requirements, the results of which are published in their Annual Planning Reports.
+NEMMCO also publishes on an annual basis the Statement of Opportunities, which is its assessment of the network requirements within the national transmission flow paths.
+These network planning arrangements form the basis for network investment decisions, as NSPs seek to meet the network reliability standard, as determined by the Reliability Panel and the appropriate jurisdiction.

 It is therefore relevant to consider the impediments to demand side participation as a substitute for network investments within the current planning and investment framework.
-The potential impediments for demand side participation within the planning framework may include: